About

 Info on my talk about history of science blogging at HSS 2009 in Phoenix, AZ.

 I regularly update a list of blogs and Twitter feeds that focus or dabble in the history of science.
+(UPDATE: I have not updated this page in some years!!
+I still actively curate a Twitter list for history of science and related disciplines)

 Info about my participation in a history of science session at ScienceOnline 2011 in North Carolina.